jprester/kript-mind/README.md

 # kript-mind

-## Very simple CryptoCurrency chatbot
+Very simple Cryptocurrency chatbot.

 ### Description

-It is quite self explanatory.
  Just ask the bot some basic question related to cryptocurrencies.

+for example:
 - "What is the current price of {cryptocurrency} ?"
-- "What was the price of {cryptocurrency} on {yyyy/mm/dd} ?"
+- "What was the price of {cryptocurrency} on {yyyy-mm-dd} ?"

+The bot will be regulary updated with new conversational features.

 #### Installation